communitiesuk/funding-service-data-standards/README.md

 - HTML
 - Ruby

-👉 You can use Markdown and HTML to [generate different content types][example-content] and [Ruby partials to manage content][partials].
+You can use Markdown and HTML to generate different content type.
+See the [guidance published by Mat Moore][tdt-guidance-write] for more specifics on adding styling in Markdown and HTML.

-👉 Learn more about [producing more complex page structures][multipage] for your website.
+You can structure the site pages using subfolders and `index.html.md.erb` files in their roots.

+You can change the site config by editing the `config/tech-docs.yml` file.

 ## Preview your changes locally